 Basic and diluted earnings or loss per share ("EPS") amounts in the consolidated financial statements are computed in accordance with ASC 260 - 10 "Earnings per Share", which establishes the requirements for presenting EPS.
 Basic EPS is based on the weighted average number of shares of common stock outstanding.
-Diluted EPS is based on the weighted average number of shares of common stock equivalents.
+Diluted EPS is based on the weighted average number of shares of common stock outstanding and dilutive common stock equivalents.
 Basic EPS is computed by dividing net income or loss available to common stockholders (numerator) by the weighted average number of shares of common stock outstanding (denominator) during the period.
-For the year ended March 31, 2023, the Company had 5,000,000 Series A Convertible Preferred Stock which would be converted at the holder's option into approximately 803,124,000 underlying common shares, 1,500 of Series E Redeemable Convertible Preferred shares whose approximately 5,143,000 underlying shares are convertible at the investors' option at a fixed conversion price of \$0.35 and 170 shares of Series E Redeemable Convertible Preferred shares whose approximately 3,192,000 underlying shares are convertible at the investors' option at conversion price of 90% of the average of the two lowest market prices over the last 10 days, 750,000 shares of Series F Preferred Stock which would be converted at the holders' option into approximately 192,750,000 underlying common shares, and 18,573,116 warrants outstanding which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.
-For the year ended March 31, 2022, the Company had 5,000,000 Series A Convertible Preferred Stock which would be converted at the holders' option into approximately 674,832,000 underlying common shares, 2,840 of Series E Redeemable Convertible Preferred Stock which would be converted of \$0.35, 750,000 shares of Series F Preferred Stock which would be converted at the holders' option into approximately 674,832,000 underlying common shares, 2,840 of Series E Redeemable Convertible Preferred Stock which would be converted at the holders' option into approximately 674,832,000 underlying common shares, and approximately \$18,768,000 in a convertible Preferred Stock which would be conver
+For the year ended March 31, 2023, the Company had 5,000,000 Series A Convertible Preferred Stock which would be converted at the holder's option into approximately 803,124,000 underlying common shares, 1,500 of Series E Redeemable Convertible Preferred shares whose approximately 3,192,000 underlying shares are convertible at the investors' option at conversion price of \$0.35 and 170 shares of Series E Redeemable Convertible Preferred shares whose approximately 3,192,000 underlying shares are convertible at the investors' option at conversion price of 90% of the average of the two lowest market prices over the last 10 days, 750,000 shares of Series F Preferred Stock which would be converted at the holders' option into approximately 192,750,000 underlying common shares, and 18,573,116 warrants outstanding which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.
+For the year ended March 31, 2022, the Company had 5,000,000 Series A Convertible Preferred Stock which would be converted at the holder's option into approximately 674,832,000 underlying common shares, 2,840 of Series E Redeemable Convertible Preferred shares whose approximately 9,737,000 underlying shares are convertible at the investors' option at a fixed conversion price of \$0.35, 750,000 shares of Series F Preferred Stock which would be converted at the holders' option into approximately 162,080,000 underlying common shares, and approximately \$18,768,000 in a convertible debenture whose approximately 98,779,000 underlying shares are convertible at the holders' option at conversion price of 90% of the average of the two lowest market prices over the last 10 days and 18,573,116 warrants outstanding which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.